 As previously noted, there are over 150 grades of stainless steel.
 These grades are grouped into subcategories called Martensitic, Ferritic, Austenitic and Duplex groups.
 Each group is classed according to its molecular structure, which gives each group generic properties that distinguish them from each other.
 This article will only examine the grades relevant to external furniture rather than providing a full metallurgical guide to all stainless-steel grades.

-Duplex Stainless Steels: Characterized by high (19%-30%) chromium and molybdenum (approx. 4%) content.
-At a molecular level, they are a combination austenitic and ferritic structures which is why they are known as duplex grades.
+Characterized by high (19%-30%) chromium and molybdenum (approx. 4%) content.
+At a molecular level, they are a combination austenitic and ferritic structures.
+Therefore, they are called duplex grades.
 However, they are something of an overkill for external furniture purposes – the main advantage they offer is increased strength rather than corrosion resistance.
 Heavily used in the oil and gas industry.

 The conclusion is relatively simple.
 If you plan on specifying bare (ie non powder coated) stainless steel as part of external furniture or planters, you should specify 316 grade if the project location is within 10kms of the coast.
-If the project location is within 5kms, you should specify 316 grade without a high polish finish.
+On a project where the location is within 5kms of the coast, you should specify 316 grade without a high polish finish.
 If a high polish finish is desired, maybe consider a duplex grade such as 2205 or a higher austenitic grade such as 317.
 On the other hand, if the location is greater than 10kms from a coastline then 304 should be suitable for most applications.